 The Alcohol & Addictions Resource Center's “Making a Difference” Community Service Award was developed to honor persons who are making significant contributions to their community through their time, actions, talents and dedication related to alcohol and other drug issues.
 The honoree selected should serve as a role model for compassion and service and be striving to make the community a better place.
 He/she should have a passion for helping others in his/her community.

-Any person who resides/is employed in northern Indiana or Southwest Michigan may be nominated with the exception of any paid staff member of AARC or any member of the AARC Board of Directors or AARC Awards Committee.
+Any person who resides/is employed in northern Indiana or Southwest Michigan may be nominated, with the exception of any paid staff member of AARC or any member of the AARC Board of Directors or AARC Awards Committee.

 Persons being nominated for this award will have consistently demonstrated qualities of compassion and service to either one organization or a variety of volunteer activities in one year.
-This work may have occurred as volunteer or as a paid employee of an organization.
+This work may have occurred as a volunteer or as a paid employee of an organization.